pedro-moreira-ibm/bob-ppi-workshop/flight400-demo-main/README.md

 &nbsp;

-✅ You've used Bob's guided workflows to go from untested legacy RPG to a structured, executed RPGUnit test suite — without writing test boilerplate by hand.
+✅ **Exercise 6 completed** - You've used Bob's guided workflows to go from untested legacy RPG to a structured, executed RPGUnit test suite — without writing test boilerplate by hand.

 ---